TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 See any system extension for best practice on this behaviour.

+- These files contain configuration used by the system on almost every request.
+Therefore, they should be optimized for speed.
 - :php:`TYPO3\CMS\Core\Package\PackageManager::getActivePackages()` contains information about
   whether the module is loaded as *local* or *system* type in the `packagePath` key, including the proper paths you might use, absolute and relative.